kumbulanit/t-sql/tech company/untitled/Module 14 - Pivoting and Grouping Sets/Lesson2_Working_with_Grouping_Sets.md

     DepartmentName,
     JobTitle,
     COUNT(*) AS Employee_Count,
-    FORMAT(AVG(BaseSalary), 'C') AS Average_Salary,
+    FORMAT(AVG(e.BaseSalary), 'C') AS Average_Salary,
     -- GROUPING function for individual columns (returns 0 or 1) GROUPING(Location) AS Location_Grouped,
-    GROUPING(DepartmentName) AS Department_Grouped,
+    GROUPING(d.DepartmentName) AS Department_Grouped,
     GROUPING(JobTitle) AS JobTitle_Grouped,
     -- GROUPING_ID for combination identification (returns bitmask) GROUPING_ID(Location, DepartmentName, JobTitle) AS Grouping_Level_ID,
     -- Custom level identification using GROUPING_ID
     CASE GROUPING_ID(Location, DepartmentName, JobTitle)
-        WHEN 0 THEN 'L4: Detailed (Location + Department + Job Title)'
+        WHEN 0 THEN 'L4: Detailed (Location + d.DepartmentName + Job Title)'
-        WHEN 1 THEN 'L3: Location + Department Summary'
+        WHEN 1 THEN 'L3: Location + d.DepartmentName Summary'
         WHEN 2 THEN 'L3: Location + Job Title Summary'
         WHEN 3 THEN 'L2: Location Summary'
-        WHEN 4 THEN 'L3: Department + Job Title Summary'
+        WHEN 4 THEN 'L3: d.DepartmentName + Job Title Summary'
-        WHEN 5 THEN 'L2: Department Summary'
+        WHEN 5 THEN 'L2: d.DepartmentName Summary'
         WHEN 6 THEN 'L2: Job Title Summary'
         WHEN 7 THEN 'L1: Grand Total'
         ELSE 'Unknown Level'